The information below relates to our holdings of what is one of the major areas of East Midlands' industrial heritage: mining.

 Mining, in particular coal mining, is well-represented in both the manuscripts and special collections, and our records relating to the collapse of the mining industry in the region have a wider significance in understanding the decline of the mining industry nationally.

-Our records span several centuries, with the earliest surviving lease of a coal mine dated 1316 and concerning a mine in Cossall owned by the Wiloughby family.
+Our records span several centuries, with the earliest surviving lease of a coal mine dated 1316 and concerning a mine in Cossall owned by the Willoughby family (Mi D 343).
 This is one of many documents relating to small mines situated on landed estates, which are an important resource for local, economic and social history.
 Unfortunately the rapid decline of the industry and widespread destruction of mining records that took place nationally in the 1980s means we lack historical records relating to operations, particularly in the 20th century.
 The University has a number of research collections relating to mining, about which more information can be found in the related records section.

 Coal mining records

 - Shaft sinking records relating to Wollaton Colliery and Radford Colliery, Nottinghamshire, 1873-1905 (catalogue record)